 Giant cell arteritis is an inflammation of the lining of your arteries.
 Most often, it affects the arteries in your head, especially those in your temples.
 For this reason, giant cell arteritis is sometimes called temporal arteritis.

-Prompt treatment with corticosteroid medications usually relieves symptoms of giant cell arteritis and may prevent loss of vision.
+Prompt treatment with corticosteroid medications usually relieves symptoms of giant cell arteritis and might prevent loss of vision.
 You'll likely begin to feel better within days of starting treatment.
 But even with treatment, relapses are common.

 You'll need to visit your doctor regularly for checkups and treatment of any side effects from taking corticosteroids.